SandaruKasa/SKTG/README.md

 * You can change the path to the file with your token by passing a `BOT_TOKEN_FILE` env variable.
 * Or you can just directly pass the token via a `BOT_TOKEN` env variable.
+* And you can change the path to bot's tmp directory by passing a `TMP_DIR` env variable.

 # Contributing
 Just open a pull request or an issue!